-We find, analyze, and address systemic issues in disaster response, working together to innovate during emergent situations for a unique, highly flexible approach.
+We find, analyze, and address systemic issues in disaster response, working together during emergent situations for a unique, highly flexible approach.
 This enables us to present information in a way that dramatically improves situational awareness for the organizations that we cooperate with.

-A video can help the public understand challenges agencies face and why they are at risk.
+A video can help the public understand the challenges agencies face and why they are at risk.
 This analysis of the Bootleg Fire in Southern Oregon shows the rapid growth of the fire -driven by high winds and dry conditions.

 Issues in National Shelter System Puerto Rico Locations